patrick-fulghum/TerminalChess/README.md

 * You cannot choose what piece to promote to; any pawn that makes it to the end of the board is automatically promoted to a Queen.

-* Fifty Move Rule, 3 move repetition and the capacity to offer a draw to your opponent
+* Fifty Move Rule, 3 move repetition and the capacity to offer and accept a draw are not implemented.

-* Does not highlight the available squares for a piece when selected